stacks-network/stacks-core/docs/atlas_network.md

 DNS zone files, Atlas itself does not enforce this (nor does it care about the format of its chunks).
 It is designed as a general-purpose chunk store.
-Nevertheless, the ubiquitous use of Atlas to store data as DNS zone files has had an influence on its API design--fields and method names frequently allude to zone files and zone file hashes.
+Nevertheless, the ubiquitous use of Atlas to store data as DNS zone files has had an influence on its API design---fields and method names frequently allude to zone files and zone file hashes.
 This is intentional.

 The [public BNS API endpoint](https://core.blockstack.org) does not support